-- Searching for emerging technologies based on market needs; - Conducting applied research; - Developing and commercializing innovative products; and - · Applying proven technologies and products to new market opportunities.
+- Searching for emerging technologies based on market needs; - Conducting applied research; - · Developing and commercializing innovative products; and - Applying proven technologies and products to new market opportunities.

-Our revenues were \$8.5 million and \$8.9 million during the three months ended March 31, 2009 and 2008, respectively, and we had net losses of \$40.9 million and \$1.9 million for the same periods, respectively.
-Our loss for the three months ended March 31, 2009 includes a contingent liability of approximately \$36.3 million recognized in the first quarter in connection with estimated losses from our ongoing litigation with Hansen Medical, Inc., or Hansen, and approximately \$1.3 million in impairment charges against goodwill and other intangible assets related to the potential outcome of this litigation.
+Our revenues were \$8.7 million and \$9.9 million during the three months ended June 30, 2009 and 2008, respectively, and we had net losses of \$2.4 million and \$1.8 million for the same periods, respectively.

 We generate revenues through technology development services provided under contractual arrangements, product sales and license fees.
 Historically, our technology development revenues have accounted for a large and growing proportion of our total revenues, and we expect that they will continue to represent a significant portion of our total revenues for the foreseeable future.
-Our technology development revenues grew from \$6.6 million to \$6.9 million for the three months ended March 31, 2008 compared to the three months ended March 31, 2009.
+Our technology development revenues decreased from \$6.9 million to \$6.4 million for the three month periods ended June 30, 2008 and June 30, 2009, respectively.
 We regularly have a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
 Total backlog includes funded backlog (the amount for which money has been directly authorized by the U.S. Congress and for which a purchase order has been received by a commercial customer) and unfunded backlog (firm orders for which funding has not been appropriated).
 Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
-The approximate value of our backlog was \$26.4 million as of March 31, 2009.
+The approximate value of our backlog was \$27.9 million as of June 30, 2009.